Date of Award

 Scholarly Commons Citation

 Heale, Christopher J., "Long-range Propagation, Interaction, and Dissipation of Small-Scale Gravity Waves in the Mesosphere and Lower Thermosphere" (2014).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 156.